 Configuration

-When you connect a USB audio device to the Room or Desk device’s USB-A connector, the default behavior is tailored for the use of a USB headset.
+When you connect a USB audio device to the device’s USB-A connector, the default behavior is tailored for the use of a USB headset.
 Both the input (microphone) and output (speaker) channels are connected, and the built-in speakers and microphones are disabled.
 All audio is routed to and from your headset.

 When you want to use the USB-A connector for an external microphone or an audio interface you must change the Audio USB Mode setting.
 This setting is available in Control Hub, local web interface, and xAPI.
 Choose between the following values:

-• Microphone: Only the USB microphone is used for audio input.
+• Microphone: Only the external USB microphone is used for audio input.
 Audio playback is on the built-in speakers.

 If the audio input level from the USB microphone isn’t optimal, you must adjust the Audio Input USBMicrophone Level setting (available in the local web interface).